 The origin of the Yale School of Music can be traced to the 1840s when members of the Battell family of Norfolk, Connecticut, became interested in the musical life of the University.
-Irene Battell Larned, an accomplished musician, moved to New Haven as the wife of a professor in Yale College in 1843.
+Irene Battell Larned, an accomplished musician, moved to New Haven in 1843 with her husband, Yale professor William Larned.
 Sensing a need for professional music instruction at the University, she was further motivated by the arrival in New Haven of the German musician Gustave Jacob Stoeckel in 1847.
 Larned persuaded her brother, Joseph Battell, to fund an endowment for musical studies with Stoeckel as the teacher.
 In 1854 Battell presented $5,000 to Yale College “for the support, as far as it may go, of a teacher of the science of music to such students as may avail themselves of the opportunity.”
 The Yale Corporation approved the appointment of Stoeckel as an instructor in church music and singing and as director of the Chapel Choir and other musical activities at Yale College in 1855.
 Continued support by members of the Battell family resulted in an endowment for a professorship of music.
 In 1890 Mr. Stoeckel was appointed Battell Professor of Music, and Yale offered its first credit courses in music.

 The Yale School of Music traces its beginning to the conferral of the first Bachelor of Music degrees to a class of four in 1894.
 The Yale Corporation then voted to separate the music program from Yale College in November of that year, and two cochairs succeeded Gustave Stoeckel.
 Samuel Simons Sanford, a pianist, was appointed professor of applied music, and Horatio Parker, an outstanding composer and church musician, was named Battell Professor of the Theory of Music.
 Parker was appointed the first dean of the School in 1904.